Module 4.2: AppArmor Profiles

 docker run --rm --security-opt apparmor=unconfined alpine cat /etc/shadow# May work (if root)Part 6: The Challenge - Fix the Broken Profile

-Section titled “Part 6: The Challenge - Fix the Broken Profile”Scenario: You have deployed the test-app profile, but a developer complains that the script is failing to write an entirely new backup log to /var/log/test-app.log.
+Section titled “Part 6: The Challenge - Fix the Broken Profile”Scenario: you deployed the test-app profile, but a developer reports that the script fails to write a new backup log to /var/log/test-app.log.
+Your objective is to modify the script, reproduce the denial, use the kernel evidence to identify the missing permission, and update the profile without weakening unrelated paths.

 - Modify